D0CX4ND3R/guide_for_faster_rcnn/README.md

 `

 # Others
-The backbone is ResNeXt-50, now only support batch_size=1.
+~~The backbone is ResNeXt-50, now only support batch_size=1.~~

+Two backbones can be chosen for training the toy dataset, ResNeXt-50 and VGG(default VGG-13).

 # Need to fix
 * ~~Nan will appeares during training the RPN.~~
 * ~~Maybe has problems in RPN generating rois and labels.~~
-* For the toy dataset, maybe the resnext-50 is too large to train.
+* ~~For the toy dataset, maybe the resnext-50 is too large to train.~~
 * ~~When training, rcnn_bbox_loss reduces to zero quickly, accuracy increses to 1.0 quickly.~~
 * The unbalance of positive and negative rois causes a bad performance in bbox regression.
 Maybe finetune minibatch configs could solving the problem.